 For a more complete understanding of all the requirements for development decisions with respect to the ESA, please refer to:

 - FEMA’s guidance on floodplain permits

 - The National Marine Fisheries Permits and the USFWS Permits websites, which discuss requirements and options for non-federal project proponents and help landowners ensure compliance with the ESA when there might be harm to a threatened or endangered species

 Federal Agency Requirements Under the ESA

-Section 7(a)(1) of the ESA requires all federal agencies to utilize their authorities in furtherance of the purposes of the ESA by carrying out programs for the conservation of threatened and endangered species.
+Section 7(a)(1) of the ESA requires all federal agencies to utilize their authorities to further the purposes of the ESA by carrying out programs for the conservation of threatened and endangered species.
 Section 7(a)(2) of the ESA requires all federal agencies to consult with the Services to ensure that any action they fund, authorize, or carry out does not jeopardize the continued survival of any endangered or threatened species or adversely modify designated critical habitat.

 FEMA Mapping Processes and ESA Compliance

-FEMA requires documentation of ESA compliance before the agency will process a Conditional Letter of Map Revision (CLOMR) or Conditional Letters of Map Revision Based on Fill (CLOMR-F) application.
-See the Documentation of Endangered Species Act Compliance for Conditional Letters of Map Change publication for more detailed information on these requirements.
+FEMA requires documentation of ESA compliance before the agency will process a Conditional Letter of Map Revision (CLOMR) or Conditional LFEMA requires documentation of ESA compliance before the agency will process a Conditional Letter of Map Revision (CLOMR) or Conditional Letters of Map Revision Based on Fill (CLOMR-F) application.
+See the Required Endangered Species Act Compliance Documentation For Conditional Letter of Map Revision Requests webpage for more detailed information and links to guidance on these requirements.